grafana/tutorials/content/tutorials/create-users-and-teams.md

 ### Scenario

-_Graphona_, a fictional telemarketing company, has asked you to configure Grafana for their teams.
+_Grafana_, a fictional telemarketing company, has asked you to configure Grafana for their teams.

 In this scenario, you'll: